osrsbox/osrsbox-db/README.md

 ## A complete and up-to-date database of Old School Runescape (OSRS) items

-This repository hosts a complete and up-to-date database of OSRS items. **Complete** means it holds every single items in OSRS. **Up-to-date** means this database is updated after every weekly game update to ensure accurate information.
+This repository hosts a complete and up-to-date database of every item in OSRS. **Complete** means it holds every single items in OSRS. **Up-to-date** means this database is updated after every weekly game update to ensure accurate information.

+The item database has extensive metadata for each item, including whether an item is tradeable, stackable, or equipable or if the item is members only, or an item associated with a quest.
+For any equipable item, there is metadata about combat stats the item has; for example, what slash attack bonus, magic defence bonus or prayer bonus an item provides.

 Current development is working towards adding a similar database for monsters.

+## Project Requirements

+- Python 3.6 or above

 ## The `osrsbox` Package

-If you just want to access the item database, it is probably more sensible to use the [`osrsbox` package available from PyPi](https://pypi.org/project/osrsbox/1.0.0/).
+If you just want to access the item database programmatically, it is probably more sensible to use the [`osrsbox` package available from PyPi](https://pypi.org/project/osrsbox/).
+Basically, you can load the item database and loop item objects and their properties.

 This repo hosts the package in the `osrsbox` folder, while the other folders are used to store essential data and Python modules to build the item database.
 You can install the `osrsbox` package using `pip`:

 ```
 pip install osrsbox